canonical/temporal-worker-k8s-operator/README.md

 # Temporal Worker K8s Operator

-This is the Kubernetes Python Operator for the Temporal worker.
+This is the Kubernetes Python Operator for the Temporal Worker.

 ## Description